I. Teachers’ Retirement System 401(a)

 IV.Contact Information for Optional Retirement Savings Plans

 TIAA provides University employees with free, on-campus individual counseling sessions with a financial advisor.
 Employees can ask about investment options and strategies, retirement planning, or other investment matters.
-To view the upcoming schedule, click here.
 To schedule a session, call 1-800-732-8353.

 VALIC also provides University employees free, on-campus individual counseling sessions with a financial advisor.
 Employees can ask about investment options and strategies, retirement planning, or other investment matters.
-To view the upcoming schedule, click here.
-To schedule an appointment with the VALIC representative, contact 205-394-1754.
+To schedule an appointment with the VALIC representative, contact 205-967-8974.